compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-08.md

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**

-Gangster extracts from paired-end reads into a unified model to estimate maximum likelihood TR lengths.
+Gangster extracts information from paired-end reads into a  single maximum likelihood framework capable oog genotyping normal length and expanded repeats.